Estimating Atmospheric Motion Winds from Satellite Image Data using Space-time Drift Models: Introduction

 On the other hand, geostationary weather satellites provide data from the surface and the atmosphere with a very high temporal resolution.
 The resulting data comprise a series of images which essentially make them a `movie'.
-While the satellites do not directly measure wind, the image sequences are used to infer wind estimates by tracking movements of atmospheric tracers such as clouds or moisture features over time.
-Wind data obtained from satellite images play a major role in data assimilation.
+While the satellites do not directly measure wind, they measure infrared channel radiations in terms of brightness temperature.
+These brightness temperature image sequences are used to infer wind estimates by tracking movements of atmospheric tracers such as clouds or moisture features over time.
+Figure \ref{fig1a} shows a sequence of brightness temperature images captured by the Geostationary Operational Environmental Satellite (GOES) - 15, operated by the National Oceanic and Atmospheric Administration (NOAA).
+Wind data obtained from satellite images play a major role in data assimilation \citep{lahoz2014data}.
 Numerical climate models perform better with accurate wind data, especially over the oceans, resulting in improved weather forecasts and warnings \citep{tomassini1999use}.
 For example, the European Centre for Medium-Range Weather Forecasts (ECMWF) has been incorporating atmospheric motion winds into their forecast models operationally since the 1980s.
 This has dramatically improved the model's ability to forecast the track of tropical cyclones and has also increased the model's ability to predict wave heights and storm surges \citep{tomassini1999use}.

 The Derived Motion Winds (DMW) Algorithm \citep{daniels2010goes} is a standard algorithm for estimating motion winds from satellite images.
 The DMW Algorithm takes as input brightness temperature images from the National Oceanic and Atmospheric Administration (NOAA) geostationary meteorological satellites and gives estimated wind fields as outputs.
 The algorithm tracks a suitable target across the input images and assigns a motion wind to the middle time point (see Section 2 for details).
 The image at the middle time point must satisfy a set of criteria to qualify as a suitable target scene.
-As a result, the DMW estimates are often missing.
-The DMW algorithm also does not produce a measure of uncertainty.
+As a result, the DMW estimates are often sparse.
+The DMW Algorithm also does not provide a measure of uncertainty.